 Upon direction from the Secretary-General, undertaking proactive integrity reviews in high-risk areas that are susceptible to fraud corruption and other wrongdoings.

 The investigation function contributes to the prevention, detection and deterrence of wrongdoing, including fraud, waste, sexual misconduct and all forms of abuse.
 The investigation is administrative in nature and not a criminal investigation.
-It does not make a determination about whether the established facts legally amount to misconduct.
+It does not make a determination about whether the established facts legally amount to criminal misconduct.

-he OU shall provide limited need-to-know information on started investigations and report the results of its investigation work to the Secretary-General.
-The OU shall also report to the Secretary-General and/or other Elected Officials on weaknesses in controls and processes, deficiencies in regulatory frameworks or other opportunities for improvement identified in the course of its investigations.
+The OU shall provide limited need-to-know information on started investigations and report the results of its investigation work to the Secretary-General, and through its annual report to the ITU Council.
+The OU shall also report to the ITU Council, to the Secretary-General and/or other Elected Officials on weaknesses in controls and processes, deficiencies in regulatory frameworks or other opportunities for improvement identified in the course of its investigations.
 The OU will make recommendations to the relevant managers for addressing those weaknesses.

 Evaluation function